SALAHEDDIN47/SALAHEDDIN47/README.md

 - 👋 Hi, I’m @SALAHEDDIN47
-- 👀 I’m a Full Stack Web Developement
+- 👀 I’m a Full Stack Web And mobile App Developement
 - 🌱 Skill : javascript, php, react, react-native, node.js, express.js
 - 📫 You can reach me at salaheddinebsn@gmail.com
-- 😄 Pronouns: "We don't have that issue in our country 🙂​"
 - ⚡ Fun fact: As a programmer you should sometimes go outside to see enhanced graphics 😂.
-- ​💌​ today quote : Alhamdolilah.
+- ​💌​ today quote : Stay Consistent.

 <!---